fox-it/dissect-docs/docs/source/projects/dissect.executable/index.rst

     :octicon:`mark-github` View on GitHub

 A Dissect module implementing parsers for various executable formats such as PE, ELF and Macho-O.
-Currently, only ELF is being parsed.
+Currently only the ELF format is supported.

 Installation
 ------------